bahaidev/textbrowser/README.md

         to get the full functionality designated within the JSON (and add the script files designated in `files.json` to your project).

+    -   `dynamicBasePath` - Base bath for the server hosting the TextBrowser content.
+Defaults to the current site.

     -   `trustFormatHTML` - If `true`, inserts fields designated by your JSON schema as `"format": "html"` as HTML without escaping; this option is off by default in case the source is untrusted,